Vertex Cuts: Introduction

-In this paper we show that if a graph $X$ has a finite set of vertices whose removal produces at least two components that are large in some sense and $G$ is the automorphism group of $X$ then there is a $G$-tree (or structure tree) $T$ with a bipartition $(\cs,\cb)$ of the set of vertices $VT=\cs\cup\cb$ so that the vertices in $\cs$ correspond to finite separating sets.
+In this paper we develop an axiomatic theory which shows that if a graph $X$ has a finite set of vertices whose removal produces at least two components that are large in some sense and $G$ is the automorphism group of $X$, then there is a $G$-tree (or structure tree) $T$ with a bipartition $(\cs,\cb)$ of the set of vertices $VT=\cs\cup\cb$ so that the vertices in $\cs$ correspond to finite separating sets.

 Such a structure tree had been known to exist in the case when $X$ is an infinite graph and $X$ can be disconnected into two infinite components by removing finitely many edges (see \cite{Dicks1989,Dunwoody1982}).
+We generalize this to the case where infinite components are separated by removing finite sets of vertices.
+See Examples~\ref{exam:vertexends}, \ref{exam:edgeends} and \ref{exam:arbitraryends}.

+We have seen structure trees for finite graphs in Example~\ref{exam:1-connect} for 1-connected graphs which are not 2-connected and in Example~\ref{exam:2-connect} for 2-connected graphs which are not 3-connected.
+Within the axiomatic theory we will also generalize Tutte's decomposition to $k$-connected graphs for any $k$, see Example~\ref{exam:finitecuts}.

 A \emph{ray} is a sequence of distinct vertices $v_0, v_1, \dots $ such that $v_i$ and $v_{i+1}$ are adjacent for each $i$.
-Let $E \subset VX$.
-The \emph{coboundary } $\delta E$ is the set of edges that have one vertex in $E$ and one in $VX\setminus E$.
-If $\delta E$ is finite, then $E$ is called an \emph{edge cut}.
-If $R$ is a ray, then all the terms from a certain point onwards will either lie in $E$ or in $VX\setminus E$.
-We say that $E$ \emph{separates} rays $R_1$, $R_2$ if one of the rays eventually belongs to $E$ and the other eventually belongs to $VX\setminus E$.
+Let $C \subset VX$.
+The \emph{coboundary } $\delta C$ is the set of edges that have one vertex in $C$ and one in $VX\setminus C$.
+If $\delta C$ is finite, then $C$ is called an \emph{edge cut}.
+If $R$ is a ray, then all the terms from a certain point onwards will either lie in $C$ or in $VX\setminus C$.
+We say that $C$ \emph{separates} rays $R_1$, $R_2$ if one of the rays eventually belongs to $C$ and the other eventually belongs to $VX\setminus C$.
 We say two rays belong to the same edge end if they are not separated by any edge cut.
 It is easy to see that this is an equivalence relation on the set of rays, and so we can take an equivalence class to be an \emph{edge end}.

-In \cite{Dunwoody1982} it is shown that if a graph has more than one edge end and $k$ is the smallest integer for which there is an edge cut $E$ with $|\delta E| = k$ that separates two ends, then there is a structure tree in which the edges correspond to edge cuts with this property.
-In \cite{Dicks1989} there has been a substantial theory developed for edge cuts and edge ends starting from Stallings' Theorem on the structure of groups with infinitely many ends (\cite{Stallings1968,Stallings1971}).
+In \cite{Dunwoody1982} it is shown that if a graph has more than one edge end and $k$ is the smallest integer for which there is an edge cut $C$ with $|\delta C| = k$ that separates two ends, then there is a structure tree in which the edges correspond to edge cuts with this property.